Getting to the “Right Minimum” in a Minimum Viable Product

 Mary interjects: “The Release 1.0 MVP is certainly the most common, and often only MVP type, that people consider.
 But there are two additional types of non-traditional MVPs that allow you to go even faster.”

-“Remember that customers don’t care about your solution, but achieving outcomes.
-Sometimes knowing too much about your solution can actually hurt the sale.
-For instance, a lot of people like to eat sausage, but once they know how the sausage is made, they don’t want it anymore.”
+“Remember that customers don’t care about your solution but about achieving outcomes.
+Sometimes knowing too much about your solution can hurt the sale.
+For instance, many people like to eat sausage, but once they know how it is made, they don’t want it anymore.”

 “Wizard of Oz?
 Like the movie?”